Ndjicoura Bomba

-Ndjicoura Raymond Bomba (born 12 March 2008) is a Malian professional footballer who plays as a forward for Bayer 04 Leverkusen.
+Ndjicoura Raymond Bomba (born 12 March 2008) is a Malian professional footballer who plays as a forward for German club Bayer Leverkusen.

 Club career

 As a youth player, Bomba joined the youth academy of Malian side Club Sportif de Bamako.
-Following his stint there, he joined the youth academy of German Bundesliga side Bayer 04 Leverkusen in 2026.
+Following his stint there, he joined the youth academy of German Bundesliga side Bayer Leverkusen in 2026.

 International career

 Bomba is a Mali youth international.
 During April 2025, he played for the Mali national under-17 football team at the 2025 U-17 Africa Cup of Nations.

 Style of play

 Bomba plays as a forward.
 English newspaper The Guardian wrote in 2025 that he "combines physical dominance with finesse.
 Aerially, he is a real threat, attacking every cross with conviction.
 Yet for a taller striker, his technical ability stands out: quick flicks, backheels and sharp link-up play allow him to knit attacks together and create space for teammates".